aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 ### Deployment

-Run the following command to deploy the sample lambda function with the extension
+Run the following command to deploy the sample Lambda function with the extension

 ```bash
 sam deploy --guided